This Month's Action Alert Action Alerts Archives Participate Fliers Goals & Outcomes Poll News

 Outcomes

 Providing an opportunity for Memphis Afrikans to rediscover financial self-empowerment.
-Support for educational in Afrikan Nations with limited resources.

 Lower the percentage of Memphis Afrikans living in poverty.